jtleek/rpackages/README.md

 #' @param inputParameter2 A description of the input paramater parameterName1
 #' @param inputParameter1 A description of the input parameter parameterName2
 #'
+#' @return output A description of the object the function outputs
+#'
 #' @keywords keywords
 #'
 #' @export